netanelgilad/commerce/README.md

   | SEO Description | seoDescription | Text      |
   | Body            | body           | Rich Text |

-  - Create some pages for your store, for example: About page, Terms and Conditions, Shipping and Return Policy, FAQ and more.
+  - Create some pages for your store, for example: About page, Terms and Conditions, Shipping and Return Policy, FAQ, and more.
 You can use the `Body` field to add the content of the page.
 The `SEO Title` and `SEO Description` fields will be used to set the SEO metadata of the page.

 - Menus - stores the top menu and footer menu details